dfratiani/asn-threat-feeds/README.md

 ## Exclusions (Optional)

 To permanently exclude specific prefixes from all feeds, create `feeds/exclusions.txt` with one CIDR per line.
-Lines starting with `#` are treated as comments.
+Lines starting with `#` are treated as comments and inline comments are allowed as well.

 - Exclusions are subtracted from **every** per‑ASN feed and from the **combined** feeds.
 - Subtraction is performed at CIDR granularity; larger input blocks are cleanly split to omit any excluded sub‑ranges.